RACV Logo

 Day 1: Dubrovnik

-Dobro Dosli!
-Welcome to Croatia, the jewel of the Dalmatian Coast.
-When you arrive, you’ll be met at the airport and transferred to your hotel.
-If you arrive early, you might like to head out and explore Dubrovnik’s medieval Old Town, which is surrounded entirely by city walls and easily covered on foot.
-Although Dubrovnik experienced devastation during the war in the early 1990s, the restored Old Town remains one of the most picturesque places, surrounded by ramparts, filming locations (Game of Thrones fan, anyone?) and the sparkling Adriatic Sea.
-See the 15th-century Rector's Palace, the monasteries with their cloistered gardens and the baroque churches on a self-paced walk around town.
+Dobro dosli!
+Welcome to Croatia!
+When you arrive, you’ll be met at the airport by a local representative and transferred to your hotel.
+Your adventure begins at 6 pm with a welcome meeting with your leader and group.
+If you arrive early, you might like to head out and explore Dubrovnik’s medieval Old Town, surrounded entirely by city walls and easily covered on foot.
+Although Dubrovnik experienced devastation during the war in the early 1990s, the restored Old Town remains one of the most picturesque places in the world, surrounded by the Adriatic Sea.
+Maybe take a self-paced stroll through town to discover the 15th-century Rector’s Palace and the stunning Baroque churches.
 After your meeting, join your leader and fellow travellers for dinner at a local restaurant showcasing Croatia’s traditional cuisine.

 Today, you’ll cross the border and travel into Bosnia and Herzegovina, stopping at several scenic destinations along the way.
-Your first stop is Trebinje, where you’ll join your leader for a walking tour of the compact Old Town and its market square, followed by a stop at an Orthodox monastery to taste the renowned Tvrdos wine.
-After, head to Mostar, a picturesque old town home to numerous stone millhouses and quaint cobbled streets.
-But the star attraction is the world famous Stari Most (Old Bridge) which majestically spans the Neretva River connecting the two sides of the city.
+Your first stop is Trebinje, where you’ll join your leader for a walk around the compact Old Town and its market square, followed by a stop at an Orthodox monastery to taste the renowned Tvrdos wine.
+After, head to Mostar – a picturesque town home to numerous stone millhouses and cobbled streets.
+The star attraction is the world-famous Stari Most (Old Bridge), which spans the Neretva River and connects the two sides of the city.
 Find a spot for lunch and then get to know the town in the company of an expert local guide – including why the locals have such a strong connection to coffee.
+Pop into a traditional coppersmith workshop and meet the owner here who makes jewellery.
+You’ll learn about the process, then make something of your own to take home – the perfect souvenir!

 Day 4: Sarajevo